matt-berseth/cs451-101Z-ENV/README.md

 # cs451-101Z-ENV
 Follow the instructions to ensure you have the computing environment configured properly.

+## Notes
+1. If you are using Windows, please install GitHub Desktop (https://desktop.github.com/)

+1. After you configure your environment, you can launch vscode and install two extensions (Python, Pylance)

+1. Once everything is set up, you can set a breakpoint in main.py and debug the script.

 ## Windows 10/11 Steps
 1. Download the Python3.10.11 windows installer here: https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe